Photo: Birgit Tengberg

 Artist Prize from the Danish Music Critics’ Association

-Rødovre Prisen from the Municipality of Rødovre, Denmark, and their big mall — Rødovre Centrum
+Rødovre Prisen from the Municipality of Rødovre, Denmark, and its big mall — Rødovre Centrum

 Fair Practice Prize from the Danish Composers’ Society